FabricMC/fabric-docs/develop/mixins/bytecode.md

 ### Variables {#variable-instructions}

-Loading instructions read the value of a variable local to a method, and push it onto the Operand Stack.
+Loading instructions read a [value from the LVT](#local-variables), and push it onto the Operand Stack.

 Storing instructions pop the top value off the Operand Stack, and write it to a local variable.